chartie8/thomas_eakins/thomas eakins and his allegory/README.md

 .ve-header "In Conclusion" wc:Thomas_Eakins_(American_-_Eakins%27s_Students_at_the_"The_Swimming_Hole"_-_Google_Art_Project.jpg

 Thomas Eakins was a late-nineteenth century American painter, photographer, student of human anatomy, and professor of drawing.
-His artwork displays scenes of